How To Update WordPress Themes

 Upgrading A WordPress Theme – Best Practices Checklist

-Before updating your themes, we recommend going through the “best practices” checklist below to make sure that your update goes smoothly.
+Before updating any themes, we recommend going through the checklist below.

-Backing up your website before making any updates to your site is essential.
-This way, if things don’t go as planned, you can always restore everything to its previous state.
+Backing up your site before making any updates to your site is vital.
+Whenever something doesn’t go as planned, you can always restore everything to its former state.

-If you don’t want to perform manual backups, there are a number of free and paid plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here:

 2. Check The Theme Update Notes

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be some release notes accompanying an update listing new features, improvements, bug fixes or important information pertaining to the new theme version.
+Depending on the theme you have installed, there may be some release notes included with an update listing any new features, improvements, security fixes or important information pertaining to the new theme version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should upgrade.
+Otherwise, it’s best to update.

 If you can, it’s a good idea to check the theme before installing it on your site.